Self-Advocacy Resource Center

 Learn More

-Disability Rights New Jersey advocates on behalf of individuals with disabilities, including, but not limited to, those with significant mental illnesses, the elderly, and those with Traumatic Brain Injuries (TBIs), who reside and receive services in in-patient facilities and institutions.
+Disability Rights New Jersey advocates on behalf of individuals with disabilities, including, but not limited to, those with significant mental illnesses, aging adults, and those with Traumatic Brain Injuries (TBIs), who reside and receive services in in-patient facilities and institutions.

 Learn More